-** PIC currently has singular and mixed age (ages 3-5) preschool classrooms.
+*PIC has currently singular and mixed-age classrooms (ages 3 - 5) classrooms.

-- Blue Jays, Butterflies, Chipmunks, Hummingbirds, and Leapfrogs (children who are 3 by September 1 through 5 years old).
-Children spend two years in these classrooms, unless there are extenuating circumstances.
+- Blue Jays, Butterflies, Chipmunks, Hummingbirds, and Leapfrogs (children who are 3 by September 1 through 5 years old) -- Many children spend two years in these classrooms.

 When will my child move to the next age group?

-Usually spaces become available during the summer months, as some families will leave for the summer.
-We are then able to begin moving the oldest children in the infant/young toddler rooms to the older toddler rooms, and the oldest toddlers to the preschool rooms, either singular- or mixed-age.
+The biggest time for move-ups at PIC begins in the later part of June when many of our oldest preschoolers leave to attend our Summer Camp (or go elsewhere for the summer).
+At that point we are able to begin moving the oldest children in the infant/young toddler rooms to the older toddler rooms, and the oldest toddlers to the preschool rooms, either singular- or mixed-age.

-This means that as the school year goes by, there will be children over 2 years in the infant/young toddler rooms, over 3 years in the older toddler rooms, and over 4 in the Fireflies and Peanuts.
+This means that as the school year goes by, there will be children over 2 years in the infant/young toddler rooms and over 3 years in the older toddler rooms.

 Are move-ups based solely on age?

 There are other factors we also take into consideration.
-For example, even when your child is the oldest in your classroom, s/he may not be the oldest among all the children of that age group.
-When planning for move-ups, we must consider the ages of all the young toddlers, all of the older toddlers, and all of the preschoolers.
+For example, even when your child is the oldest in your classroom, they may not be the oldest among all the children of that age group.
+When planning for move-ups, we need to consider the ages of all the young toddlers, all of the older toddlers, and all of the preschoolers.
 We also need to balance gender and the number of days a child comes to PIC.

 This all means that often it is not the oldest child in the classroom that moves before the others.
-Be assured that once the summer move-ups begin, all children age-eligible for moving up to the next age group will do so in a relatively short period of time.
+Be assured that once the late spring/summer move-ups begin, all children age-eligible for moving up to the next age group will do so in a relatively short period of time.

 When will we know when our child will be moving?
 How can we prepare for the move?

 You will receive an email from our Enrollment Coordinator about 2-3 weeks before a child’s scheduled move-up date.
-Teachers receive notification when a new child is coming into their rooms and they will reach out to offer any information needed.
+Teachers also receive notification when a new child is coming into their rooms and will reach out to you to offer any information needed.

-This year is different than others and we are not able to implement many of the move-up protocols that are typically in place.
-Children and their parents are not able to visit the new classroom in advance of their move-up date.
-We recommend that you talk about the move to the new classroom at home and use the new teachers' names, as well as the names of any of the children in the room that your child may already know.
+Talk about the move to the new classroom at home and use the teacher’s names, as well as the names of any of the children in the room that your child may already know.

 What is the move-up transition like at PIC?

-In the older toddler and preschool rooms, children tend to move in groups.
+In the older toddler and preschool rooms, children usually move in groups.
 The children seem happiest and most comfortable when they know they are moving with at least one friend.

 Can parents request specific classrooms?

-Many children have older siblings who were in classrooms before them.
+Many of the children are siblings of children who were in classrooms before them.
 Often these parents have an established relationship with a teaching team and would like their younger child placed in the same room.
 We do our very best to honor these requests.
-However, other than the sibling example, we ask that families do not request specific teachers or classrooms.
+Other than the sibling example, however, we ask that families do not request specific teachers or classrooms.

 How does PIC decide what classroom children are placed in?

-There are many factors that go into classroom placement decisions and this process is probably one of the most complicated things that we do.
-As much as possible, we want each child to move into a classroom where there are other children who s/he knows.
+There are many, many factors that go into classroom placement decisions and this process is probably one of the most complicated things that we do.
+As much as possible, we want each child to move into a classroom where there are other children who they know.
 We want a balance of gender, age-range, and of part-week and full-week children.
-Again, teachers know which children will do better moving with a peer group or being split from a specific set of peers.
-We also take into account which classroom culture may best fit each child’s personality and temperament.
+Again, teachers know which children will do better if moving with a peer group or being split from a specific peer group.
+We also may take into account which classroom culture may best fit each child’s personality and temperament.

-As children reach the older-end of the age range in their classroom, how are their developmental needs being met?
+As children become the older-end of the age group in their classroom, are their developmental needs being met?